tarrpurra/Memantic/docs/logic_and_website_review.md

 - Marketplace helpers already guard listing updates with ownership checks and maintain aggregate counters such as views and total earned at the meme level, which keeps essential economics on-chain.【F:src/Mementic_backend/src/http_outcall.rs†L154-L173】【F:src/Mementic_backend/src/http_outcall.rs†L500-L519】

 ### Gaps & Risks
-- **No mint-style preference.** Weekly minting always issues a single edition; there is no API for winners to request “collection” vs “1/1,” and the mint logic has no concept of remaining supply or delayed distribution.【F:src/Mementic_backend/src/nft_module.rs†L441-L458】
+- **Collection supply is per-mint, not configurable post-drop.** Although winners can now choose single or multi-edition runs, the supply is locked in at mint time and cannot be expanded or scheduled for later drops without rerunning the mint flow.【F:src/Mementic_backend/src/nft_module.rs†L545-L704】
 - **Token records lack sale metadata.** `TokenRecord` omits fields for list price, sale state, previous owners, or royalty configuration, so provenance cannot be reconstructed solely from NFT data.【F:src/Mementic_backend/src/nft_module.rs†L148-L156】
 - **Ownership index is append-only.** `push_owner` only ever pushes new IDs; without a corresponding removal routine, secondary transfers would leave stale ownership references and double-count holdings.【F:src/Mementic_backend/src/nft_module.rs†L307-L313】
 - **Global discovery endpoints are missing.** The NFT module exposes `icrc7_tokens_of` and `get_token`, but there is no pagination-friendly list of all tokens or richer owner views that join meme metadata, making marketplace browsing hard to implement.【F:src/Mementic_backend/src/nft_module.rs†L259-L289】